varungohil/varungohil.github.io/research.md

 ---

 - **Memory Exploration Tool for Handheld Devices**<br>
-Handheld devices are becoming increasingly common in today’s world.
-With every passing year, the diversity of applications (apps) being supported by mobile platforms is growing manyfold.
+With every passing year, the popoularity of handheld devices is increasing.
+The diversity of applications (apps) being supported by mobile platforms is growing manyfold.
 In addition, Android, the most popular handheld OS in the market is releasing a new version every year, with a newer and richer set of APIs, enabling the next generation of feature-rich applications.
-To support these apps, hardware requirements of these devices are increasing rapidly.
-Mobile SoCs need a larger number of faster cores, better GPUs and above all, higher DRAM capacities to do justice to user experience.
+To support these apps, mobile SoCs.
+Mobile SoCs need higher DRAM capacities to do justice to user experience.
 To augment capacity requirements, non-volatile memories (NVMs) have been proposed as a potential addition to LPDDR variants, which have been the mainstay of mobile SoCs.
 However, few tools exist to carry out architectural design space exploration of main memory hierarchies featuring NVMs for newer Android and app versions.
-In this paper, we present META, a trace based tool for facilitating the exploration of memory hierarchies in mobile devices.
+In this project I developed META, a trace based tool for facilitating the exploration of memory hierarchies in mobile devices.
 META uses an enhanced version of Android emulator for generating raw instruction traces.
-These traces are then fed into a cache hierarchy and memory simulation modules to carry out design space exploration for a wide variety of apps and memory technologies
+These traces are then fed into a cache hierarchy and memory simulation modules to carry out design space exploration for a wide variety of apps and memory technologies.

 - **Characterization of Contemporary Benchmarks**<br>
 **Advisor**: Prof. Manu Awasthi